-In the time interval (2,3), the same train units are assigned to the trips running in this interval.
-Each trip with first class demand 1 (and second class demand $2d - c_i$) is covered by at least one train unit with first class demand 1 (and second class capacity in $\{a_i \mid i=1,...,n\}$).
-Hence, each of these trips is covered by exactly 1 of these train units.
-The 2n trips with second class demand d are covered by 2n train units with second class capacity d.
-The remaining train units are assigned to the trips with second class demand $2d - c_i$ in such a way that on each trip there is an exact match of capacity and demand.
-Exactly one train unit with second class capacity in $\{b_i \mid i=1,...,n\}$ and one train unit with second class capacity d is assigned to each of these trips.

-Hence, if $\sigma(i)$ and $\tau(i)$ are defined as the train unit types that are assigned to the trip with second class demand $2d - c_i$, then it follows that $a{\sigma(i)} + b{\tau(i)} + d =$

-$2d - c_i$ for i = 1, ..., n.
-Thus σ and τ are the requested permutations, and it follows that I has a feasible solution.
+In the time interval (7n, 13n), the same train units are assigned to the trips running in this interval.
+Each of the 2n trips with second-class demand d is covered by a single train unit with second-class capacity d, due to the maximum train length of 2 on these trips.

+The remaining train units are assigned to the trips with second-class demand $2d - c_i$ in such a way that on each trip there is an exact match of capacity and demand.
+Each of these trips has a first-class demand of 1.
+Therefore, it is covered by at least one train unit with first-class demand 1 (and second-class capacity in $\{a_i \mid i = 1, ..., n\}$, and, since there are only n of these train units, it is covered by exactly one of them.
+It follows that each of these trips is covered by exactly one train unit with second-class capacity in $\{a_i \mid i =$ $1, \ldots, n$, one train unit with second-class capacity in $\{b_i \mid i = 1, ..., n\}$, and one train unit with secondclass capacity d.
+Hence, if $\sigma(i)$ and $\tau(i)$ are defined as the train unit types that are assigned to the trip with second-class demand $2d - c_i$, then it follows that $a{\sigma(i)} + b{\tau(i)} + d = 2d - c_i$ for i = 1, ..., n.
+Thus, σ and τ are the requested permutations, and it follows that I has a feasible solution.

 Conversely, if I has a feasible solution, then the construction can be reversed to find a feasible solution for I' with total fixed costs $4nd - \sum_i c_i$.
-Since N3DM is NP-complete, and the reduction is polynomial, it follows that the rolling stock circulation problem is NP-hard.
+Since N3DM is NP-complete (Garey and Johnson 1979), and the reduction is polynomial, it follows that the rolling stock circulation problem is NP-hard. \Box

-The proof of Theorem 1 is based on the fact that the number of trains and the number of train unit types are not fixed a priori.
-However, if these numbers are fixed a priori, then the problem can be solved in polynomial time, as is shown in Theorem 2.
-Note that this result is hardly relevant from a computational point of view, due to the huge size of the involved network.
+The proof of Theorem 1 strongly uses the fact that the number of trains and the number of train unit types are not fixed a priori.
+However, if these numbers are fixed a priori, then the problem can be solved in polynomial time by a dynamic programming approach, as is shown in Theorem 2.
+Note that this result is hardly relevant from a computational point of view, due to the huge size of the involved dynamic programming network.

-Theorem 2.
-If the number of trains, the number of stations, the number of train unit types, and the maximum train length are fixed, then a feasible rolling stock circulation with minimum total fixed costs can be found in an amount of time that is polynomial in the number of trips.
+THEOREM 2.
+If the number of trains, number of stations, number of train unit types, and maximum train length are fixed, then a feasible rolling stock circulation with minimum total fixed costs can be found in an amount of time that is polynomial in the number of trips.

-Proof.
-This theorem is proved by solving the problem as a shortest path problem in a network with numbers of nodes and arcs that are polynomial in the number of trips.
-Here we only give a rough sketch of the proof.
-For similar proofs, see Arkin and Silverberg [3] or Kroon et al. [10].
+PROOF.
+This theorem is proved by solving the problem as a shortest path problem in a network with numbers of nodes and arcs polynomial in the number of trips.
+Here, we only give a rough sketch of the proof.
+For similar proofs, see Arkin and Silverberg (1987) or Kroon, Romeijn, and Zwaneveld et al. (1999).